akim42003/SOFIA/README.md

 ## ✨ Features

-### 🧠 Intelligent Chat System
+### 🧠 Augmented Chat System
 - **Multimodal Conversations** - Chat with text and images through an intuitive Gradio interface
-- **Tool-Augmented AI** - SOFIA can execute actions based on your requests, not just respond with text
+- **Tool-Enabled AI** - SOFIA can execute actions based on your requests, not just respond with text
 - **Streaming Responses** - Real-time feedback as SOFIA processes your requests

 ### 🖥️ Desktop Automation